 What is the Regulation?

-As the GDPR is a Regulation, rather than a Directive, it will be immediately binding on all EU member states immediately once in force.
+As the GDPR is a Regulation, rather than a Directive, it is immediately binding on all EU member states.

 Implications of BREXIT